ARTISTS' RESIDENCY PROGRAMME - ONGOING

 Uillinn: West Cork Arts Centre offers Artist in Residence studio opportunities to artists.
 Artists are invited to apply for an opportunity to research and develop their practices and to engage in dialogue with Uillinn, other organisations in Cork, the local community and general public.

 This is a non-accommodation residency.
 Currently West Cork Arts Centre does not offer a stipend for the duration of a residency.
 We recommend that artists apply to their own Arts Councils, Local Authorities etc to source funding for accommodation, travel and expenses.
 Now taking applications for residencies for 2019, see below for details on submissions.
+The deadline for Visual Art, Literature (for literature use visual art criteria) and Dance Residency submissions for 2019 is 24 July 2018.

 - The Artists' Studios